7 Clear Signs You Might Have an Unhealthy Gut

 How to build a healthier gut

 Eating right is the first step in improving gut health.
 In fact, the types of foods we eat can change our microbiome in as little as 24 hours, according to Ali Keshavarzian, MD, professor of medicine and director of the Division of Digestive Diseases and Nutrition at Rush University Medical Center in Chicago, IL.
 To feed your good bacteria and starve the less desirable bacteria, swap out processed foods, breads, and pastas for plants, fruits, seeds, and nuts.
-And consider adding fermented foods into your diet, including yogurt, kombucha, kimchi, and kefir, which naturally contain probiotics, or healthy bacteria.
+And consider adding fermented foods into your diet, including yogurt containing live, active cultures, kombucha, kimchi, and kefir, which naturally contain probiotics, or healthy bacteria.
 It’s also a great idea to fill up on prebiotic foods, which actually feed the good bacteria.
 Try leeks, asparagus, onions, garlic, chicory, oats, soybeans, and Jerusalem artichokes.
 Lastly, avoid unnecessary use of antibiotics.
 “Any time you take an antibiotic, you’re going to knock out a lot of the healthy bacteria,” says Dr. Maizes.
-If you must take antibiotics, consider taking a probiotic supplement to recreate a healthy bacterial community in your gut.
+If you must take antibiotics, consider taking a probiotic supplement to help maintain a healthy and balanced bacterial community in your gut.
 Learn about 21 more health secrets your gut is trying to tell you.

 - Cancer Research, “The Host Microbiome Regulates and Maintains Human Health: A Primer and Perspective for Non-Microbiologists”